 Beware of Coffee-Cup Lids and More

 You’re not paranoid—germs really are out to get you.
-But not from the much publicized diseases such as Ebola.
+But not from the much publicized diseases such as COVID-19…or Ebola…or SARS.
 The real risk comes from mundane microbes lurking where you might not expect them.
 Here’s where they are and what to do about them…

 LYING IN WAIT